ElektraInitiative/PermaplanT/doc/architecture/12glossary.md

   When working together on a map, every user can select their own layers.
 - offline availability:
   Means that layers can be edited also offline, data gets synced when device is online again.

+## Technical

+- Nextcloud map:
+  A Nextcloud app which is used as overview where which garden is, see [here](https://apps.nextcloud.com/apps/maps).
+- GeoMap:
+  The geographical map which is found in Nextcloud under the "Maps" tab.
+- offline:
+  Means the ability to use a feature without Internet connection, i.e., without calling REST APIs.
+- canvas:
+  The main and middle part of the screen which provides the planning/drawing functionality.
+- canvas context:
+  - canvas node elements i.e. HTML representation of rectangle, circle, etc. on the canvas
+- map context:
+  - layers and their attributes e.g. warning layer and its visibility
+- reversible deletion vs undo-redo functionality:
+  - reversible deletion: a database entity i.e. a whole map and plant is deleted and can be restored within a certain time
+  - undo-redo functionality: a user can undo and redo changes in the map, but the history is local to the frontend and not stored in the database
+- lazy loading:
+  - Lazy loading refers to the process of loading data on-demand, rather than loading everything upfront during the initial load of the app.
+- offloading of the frontend state:
+  - the process of cleaning up the frontend state by deleting data that has already been synchronized with the backend and is no longer needed.
+This can help to reduce the amount of unnecessary data in the frontend, which can improve the performance and efficiency of the application.
+- first contentful paint (FCP):
+  - the time it takes for the browser to render the first bit of content on the page.
+- time to interactive (TTI):
+  - the time it takes for the page to become fully interactive.
+- Document Object Model (DOM):
+  - the data representation of the objects that comprise the structure and content of a document on the web.
+- endpoints:
+  - The API endpoints that can be called in the backend.
+    Their documentation can be viewed using swagger-ui (see [here](../backend/03api_documentation.md) for reference).

 ## Testing